Generating Streamlining Constraints with Large Language Models: Abstract

 \section{Abstract}

-This paper presents the novel method \RTSLLM for generating streamliners in constraint programming using Large Language Models (LLMs).
-Streamliners are constraints that narrow the search space, enhancing the speed and feasibility of solving complex problems.
+Streamlining constraints (or streamliners, for short) narrow the search space, enhancing the speed and feasibility of solving complex constraint satisfaction problems.
 Traditionally, streamliners were crafted manually or generated through systematically combined atomic constraints with high-effort offline testing.
-Our approach uses LLMs to propose effective streamliners.
-Our system \RTSLLM generates streamlines for problems specified in the MiniZinc constraint programming language and integrates feedback to the LLM with quick empirical tests.
-Our rigorous empirical evaluation involving ten problems with several hundreds of test instances shows robust results that are highly encouraging, showcasing the transforming power of LLMs in the domain of constraint programming.
+Our approach utilizes the generative capabilities of Large Language Models (LLMs) to propose effective streamliners for problems specified in the MiniZinc constraint programming language and integrates feedback to the LLM with quick empirical tests for validation.
+Evaluated across seven diverse constraint satisfaction problems, our method achieves substantial runtime reductions.
+We compare the results to obfuscated and disguised variants of the problem to see whether the results depend on LLM memorization.
+We also analyze whether longer offline runs improve the quality of streamliners and whether the LLM can propose good combinations of streamliners.